Home

 In keeping with its origins, the Princess brand was revived in 1989 with the launching of the Royal Princess Hotels, five of which are in Bangkok:

-The other Princess hotels in the list are in Chiang Mai, Khon Kaen, Korat, Ranong and Koh Chang (to be completed in 2007)
+The other Princess hotels in the list are in Chiang Mai, Khon Kaen, Korat, Ranong and Koh Chang.

-Frequent visitors familiar with Bangkok will remember the Pathumwan Princess in Mah Boon Krong Centre and the Grand China Princess in Chinatown.
+Frequent visitors familiar with Bangkok will remember the Pathumwan Princess Hotel in Mah Boon Krong Centre and the Grand China Hotel in Chinatown.

 Over five decades with Thanpuying Chainut Piyaoui as Chairperson and Managing Director, the Princess has grown into the flagship Dusit Thani Hotel Bangkok which in turned has sprouted 20 hotels in Thailand and the region - a feat in individual enterprise.